pianostringquartet/prototype/README.md

 #### Single click to add or remove edges

 To add an edge, click a node (turning it red) and then click another node.
-An edge will
+An edge will be created.

 To remove an edge, click a node (turning it red) and then click a node with which it already has a connection.
 The edge will be removed.